Full contact karate: Hybrid fighting karate

 Hybrid fighting karate is a form of full contact karate allows the use of both striking (Karate) and grappling (Judo / Jujutsu) techniques, both standing and on the ground.

 In 1981, Grandmaster Takashi Azuma created "Karatedo Daido Juku" in Sendai city, Miyagi prefecture.
 Daido Juku introduced "Kakuto Karate (Combat Karate)" a safe, practical and popular form of tournament karate using the face protector and allowing attacks to the head level attack, throws and grabs.
 Since then joint locks and chokes were included.
 Ever since, Daido Juku became a leading organization in the mixed martial arts boom in Japan.
 Daido Juku competition format, Kudo, allows any strike (including headbutts and groin kicks), throws and limited time grappling on the ground.

-Other groups combining traditional karate striking with grappling are Nihon zendokai with their "Vale Tudo Karate" and Kyokushin Budokai with their "allround fighting" rules, as well as a multitude of lesser known minor rule systems.
+Other groups combining traditional karate striking with grappling are Zendokai Karate with their "Vale Tudo Karate" and Kyokushin Budokai with their "all-round fighting" rules, as well as a multitude of lesser known minor rule systems.
 Another hybrid karate style is Seireikai Karate, founded by a Kyokushin and Oyama Karate practitioner.
 The style is primarily Kyokushin and Oyama Karate striking techniques, combined with the throws and grappling of Judo.
 The characteristics of this modified kyokushin fighting style relies on punch counters, multi-range kicking, throws and take-downs, and joint locks.
 Another hybrid Full Contact Karate form is Ashigaru-Ryu founded by Sensei Bob Peppels in the Netherlands.

-Another type of Karate Hybrid fighting style is karate Zendokai.
-This type of karate is based on striking and grappling techniques.